SanderMertens/flecs/docs/DesignWithFlecs.md

 ### System Scope
 Try to design your systems with a single responsibility.
 This can sometimes be difficult, especially if you are building new features and are not exactly sure yet what the end result will look like.
 That is fine.
 It is better to start with something that works, and refine it afterwards.
 If you find yourself with a system that does a lot of things, don't worry.
 Because systems in ECS are decoupled from everything else, it is generally pretty easy to split them up.

-If you manage to write systems that do only one thing, and do it well, you will have achieved ECS Zen, becuase you will be able to use that system across lots of projects!
+If you manage to write systems that do only one thing, and do it well, you will have achieved ECS Zen, as you will be able to use that system across lots of projects!

 ### System Size
 This is somewhat related to the system scope, but the question "when is a system too large" is a bit harder to answer.
 Sometimes a single feature requires a lot of complexity, such as a damage resolution system in a first person shooter.
 In these cases it can be more complex to split up the logic between different systems than it is to keep it combined.
 That is ok.